This is a technical section describing some of CUIT's mail services, mainly to provide information for school and departmental IT groups.

 SMTP is the Simple Mail Transfer Protocol, the standard under which mail is transported on the Internet.
 Many applications that generate outgoing mail hand it off to an SMTP server that will handle the sometimes complex task of resolving addresses and transporting messages to the destination.

 The send.columbia.edu SMTP cluster handles outbound mail from CUIT-managed systems.
-Individual users should use Lionmail or Exchange as described above.
+Individual users should use Lionmail or Microsoft 365 as described above.

 Mail automatically generated by other kinds of devices or software is usually not handled on send.columbia.edu.
 You should never store a username and password in software as a way to use send.columbia.edu.
 Please see the next section about mx.columbia.edu, and if you don't see how to accomplish what you need to do, please contact CUIT.